abhishekKumar253/outflo-ai-internship-assignment/README.md

-# 🚀 OutFlo Campaign Manager
+# 🚀 campaign management system

 A full-stack campaign management system with AI-powered personalized LinkedIn message generation — built as part of the OutFlo Internship Assignment.